cmiddlemas/nn_scripts/README.md

+# nn_scripts

 Author: Timothy Middlemas

-A series of scripts to compute nearest-neighbor functions
+A script to compute nearest-neighbor functions and a collection of scripts to help test the output

 I heavily used Ge Zhang's C++ code and many previous Torquato group papers in designing this code.